Azure-Samples/vsts-dotnet-build-aspnet-core-docker-image/README.md

+---
+services:
+platforms: .Net
+author: msonecode
+---

+# How to build ASP.NET Core application to Docker images in VSTS

 ## Introduction:

 This example demonstrates how to build an ASP.NET Core Application to a Docker image and run the Docker container in VSTS.